A Simple yet Effective Test-Time Adaptation for Zero-Shot Monocular Metric Depth Estimation: Experiments

 \paragraph{Rescaling with structure-from-motion} Our experiments highlight that structure-from-motion techniques can provide reliable reference points for rescaling Depth Anything affine-invariant disparity predictions.
-More specifically, we show that results with SIFT \cite{lowe1999object} are slightly lower than the ones of other zero-shot monocular metric depth estimation methods, while using OmniGlue \cite{jiang2024omniglue} increases performance relative to other zero-shot methods of the $\delta_1$, AbsRel and RMSE metrics on average by $7$\%, $4$\% and $19$\%, respectively.
-Compared to the other approaches, rescaling with SFM performs better than rescaling with LiDAR 1 beam but worse than other methods that may however be more costly.
-This includes rescaling with LiDAR 16 and 32 beams or fine-tuned approaches that requires an extra training on a dataset that, in real cases, must be created.
+More specifically, we show that results with SIFT \cite{lowe1999object} are slightly lower than the ones of other zero-shot monocular metric depth estimation methods, while using OmniGlue \cite{jiang2024omniglue} increases performance relative to other zero-shot methods of the $\delta_1$, AbsRel and RMS metrics on average by $7$\%, $4$\% and $19$\%, respectively.
+Compared to the other approaches, rescaling with SFM performs better than rescaling with LiDAR 1 beam but worse than other methods that may be more complex to set up including rescaling with LiDAR 16 and 32 beams or fine-tuned approaches.
+However, such approaches require LiDAR camera calibration or an additional training on a dataset that needs be created in real cases.